d-sanderson/Portfolio-Website/README.md

  * Going forward the type of errors highlighted by the W3validator Report will impact your grade in the class.
  ### Grade Tier III

+## Milestone 2a Feedback
+Nice job on your Milestone 2a!
+Your wireframes look great, you clearly put a lot of thought into the content on your site.
+Your content strategy lines up well with the persona you defined.
+I personally like the design a lot for a simple personal site, and think you will have an easy time coding it up since it's so fleshed out!

+Your Milestone 2a passes at a Tier III.
+Good job!